lrestj/pronixos/.github/README.md

 ```

 Once you run `cfg status`, you may see a lot of untracked files again.
-Let’s set the `showUntrackedStatus` flag to noagain so we’ll only see files which we only explicitly track.
+Let’s set the `showUntrackedStatus` flag to `no` again so we’ll only see files which we only explicitly track.

 ```
 cfg config --local status.showUntrackedFiles no